andstor/smart-contract-downloader/README.md

 This is a tool for downloading verified Smart Contract data from [etherscan.io](https://etherscan.io).

-A complete dataset of verified smart contracts is available at 🤗 [Hugging Face](https://huggingface.co/datasets/andstor/smart_contracts), downloaded :black_joker: 1st of April 2022.
+A complete dataset of verified smart contracts will be available at 🤗 [Hugging Face](https://huggingface.co/datasets/andstor/smart_contracts), downloaded :black_joker: 1st of April 2022.
 Further processing scripts are available at [verified-smart-contracts](https://github.com/andstor/verified-smart-contracts).

 ## Requirements